- General workflow

 For example, if you use custom steps in a pipeline, external data or things like that for training your model, these must also be available at inference time.

-Data preprocessing at prediction time must be exactly like as at training time
+Data preprocessing at prediction time must be exactly the same as at training time

 If you require lots of preprocessing, such as extracting features from text, creating artificial features from incoming data and/or processing categorical data, you need to make sure the exact same process is done at prediction time!